oracle-quickstart/oci-arch-microservice-oke/README.md

 This reference architecture creates Python Flask and Redis microservices and puts them in Docker containers.
 The microservices are deployed on Oracle Cloud Infrastructure through the Registry and Container Engine for Kubernetes services.

+For details of the architecture, see [Deploy microservices to a Kubernetes cluster](https://docs.oracle.com/en/solutions/deploy-microservices/index.html)

 ## Terraform Provider for Oracle Cloud Infrastructure
 The OCI Terraform Provider is now available for automatic download through the Terraform Provider Registry.
 For more information on how to get started view the [documentation](https://www.terraform.io/docs/providers/oci/index.html)